-Have you ever glanced up from reading a book or making dinner and found your cat staring at you from across the room?
-It might look like your cat is staring you down and planning your demise.
-Or, as if your cat had just asked you a question and is waiting for an answer, expectant and focused.
+Have you ever glanced up from reading a book and found your cat staring at you from across the room?
 There may be other times when you’ve observed your cat staring at a wall or with their head angled upwards, gazing intently at the ceiling.
-We explore the reasons why cats stare.
+There are many reasons why cats stare, so let’s explore this feline behaviour.

 So why does your cat sit and stare at you?
 What is your cat trying to communicate?
 We know that cats can’t speak as humans do, so they have to find other ways to let us know what is going on.
 By learning to read non-verbal cues such as body language we can understand why our cat is staring at us and what we can do about it.